Commonly Used Brand Name(s)Synarel

 - Do not try to make the tiny hole in the spray tip larger.
 Doing so, may deliver a wrong dose of the medicine.

-Many boys and girls who have central precocious puberty will not feel sick or will not understand the importance of taking the medicine regularly.
-It is very important that the medicine is used exactly as directed and that the proper amount is used at the proper time.
-It works best when there is a constant amount in the blood.
-To help keep the amount constant, nafarelin must be given on a regular schedule.
+Many boys and girls who have central precocious puberty will not feel sick or will not understand the importance of taking this medicine regularly.
+Nafarelin must be given on a regular schedule.